How dare they pull me back in again.

 So I did this very quickly! … and then spent a few hours dressing it up with slides and video clips.
 Then I put it up on the Pivot to AI channel.
 It’s just 12 minutes.
 [YouTube]

 $5-and-up patrons can read the transcript of this video now.
+EDIT: it’s been a week, so now it’s below as well.
 [Patreon]

 I might do more of these, probably.
 Let me know what you think about slow rambling with hesitations versus the faster scripted things I do for Pivot to AI.